Help and Advice for people who are seeking a placement in a pharmacy or dispensary

 'Finding a Placement'

-Although Buttercups does not have the capacity to find placements for candidates, we do run a vacancy matching service which you may find helpful - click here to access the service.
+Although Buttercups does not have the capacity to find placements for learners, we do run a vacancy matching service which you may find helpful - click here to access the service.

 To find a placement, I suggest checking pharmacy job sites (C+D Jobs is good) and also enquiring with pharmacies, hospitals and supermarket pharmacies in your area, to see whether there are positions available.

 If you meet the following criteria, then apprenticeship funding may be available for you, which would be a great way to find a placement: